 Unfortunately, the answer is yes, they can.
 Arkansas does not provide protection to medical marijuana patients from employee drug testing.
 It will be left to the discretion of each employer whether they wish to recognize an employee's medical marijuana approval as an exemption to company drug testing policies.
 However, employers are prohibited from discriminating against an individual in hiring, termination, or any term or condition of employment based on an individual’s past or present status as a caregiver or a qualifying patient.

-The privacy of our patients is a top priority of ours, so we make sure all patient information is kept confidential in our HIPAA-compliant file storage system.
+The privacy of our patients is a top priority of ours, so we make sure all patient information is kept confidential.